 Injuries in the back teeth often include fractured cusps, cracked teeth, or a more serious split tooth.
-If cracks extend into the root, root canal treatment and a full coverage crown may be needed to restore function to the tooth.
-Split teeth may require extraction.
+If cracks extend into the pulp, root canal treatment and a full coverage crown may be needed to restore function to the tooth.
+Cracks extending into the roots may require extraction.

 Dislodged (Luxated) Teeth

 During an injury, a tooth may be pushed sideways out of or into its socket.
 A dentist or endodontist will reposition and stabilize your tooth.
 Root canal treatment is usually needed for permanent teeth that have been dislodged and should be started a few days following the injury.

 Children between seven and 12 years old may not need root canal treatment, since teeth are still developing.
 For those patients, Dr. Brown can monitor the healing carefully and intervene immediately if any unfavorable changes appear.

 If a permanent tooth is completely knocked out of your mouth, time is of the essence.
 The tooth should be handled very gently, avoiding touching the root surface itself.
 If it is dirty, quickly and gently rinse it in water.
 Do not use soap or any other cleaning agent, and never scrape or brush the tooth.
 If possible, the tooth should be placed back into its socket as soon as possible.
 The less time the tooth is out of its socket, the better the chance for saving it.